Measuring Eating in Everyday Life Study (MEALS)

 About the study

-Our aim is to recruit young adults in 2013 and 2014 into this exciting study which will provide new information in the area of meal patterns.
+Our aim is to recruit young adults (aged 18 – 30 years) in 2014 into this exciting study which will provide new information in the area of meal patterns.

 Meals and meal patterns appear to be important as they may influence overall health status and disease risk, however we know little about how people consume meals during the day or how foods are consumed together.

-All participants will be compensated with a $25 shopping voucher upon completion of the study.
+All participants will be compensated $25 upon completion of the study.

 Participation in this project will involve: